iterative/dvc.org/content/docs/command-reference/exp/apply.md

 - `-v`, `--verbose` - displays detailed tracing information from executing the `dvc pull` command.

+- `-f`, `--force` - does not prompt when removing workspace files.
+Changing the current set of DVC files with `git checkout` can result in the need for DVC to remove files that don't match those references or are missing from cache.
+  (They are not "committed", in DVC terms.)

 ## Example: Make an experiment persistent